EMPAT94/empat94.github.io/_gs/tutorial.md

 "Perhaps we need a plan?"
 Carol chimed in.

 "Yes.
 They are attracted to arrows, which we can use to draw one in; isolate it from others and destroy its core."
 Divin suggested.
-'So, you noticed as well, eh?
-Nice plan though'

 This back and forth continued while I realized there wasn't anything I could contribute.
 'No, can't keep things like this.
 Need to create a spell somehow.'
-I again excused myself, letting them know of my intentions and headed further back to the center of the Spawn Point.
+I excused myself, letting them know of my intentions and headed further back to the center of the Spawn Point.

 While I hyped myself up, I couldn't change the fact that I had no clue what to do.
 A splinter of Betty followed me, the original staying with the rest.
 I opened up my Status Window and focused on the tilde symbol.
 The terminal opened up and I gave it a closer look.